Bad-ptr/persp-mode.el/README.md

 ## Auto perspectives

-You can now define an auto perspective using the `def-auto-persp` function.
+You can now define an auto perspective using the `persp-def-auto-persp` function.
 This kind of perspective is intended to be dynamically created/destroyed/hided/unhided when a specific kind of buffers appears/disappears.

-The argument list of the `def-auto-persp`:
+The argument list of the `persp-def-auto-persp`:

 The first argument is a string which will serve as a name for the auto perspective.